 As he launched a new fragrance inspired by the region, Theirry Wasser chats to A&E about all things fragrance

 As the first perfumer working for the oldest ongoing fragrance house that doesn’t bear the family name, Thierry Wasser had big shoes to fill.
 But since taking on his role of Guerlain Master Perfumer at the luxury beauty brand in 2008, it seems as though his predecessor Jean-Paul Guerlain made the right decision of passing on his secret formula book to him.

 But naturally, Wasser’s love of all things scent came long before his career at Guerlain.
 Starting with the smell of apricots baking in the oven during his childhood growing up in the Swiss countryside, this evolved into him enrolling in a standard course at Givaudan Perfumery School in 1981.
-Upon completion, he landed his first job working as a Fine Fragrance Perfumer with Givaudan in Paris in 1987, and later in 1993, he joined Firmenich in New York.
+Upon graduation, he landed his first job working as a Fine Fragrance Perfumer with Givaudan in Paris in 1987, and then later in 1993 he joined Firmenich in New York.

 A&E Interviews Thierry Wasser,

 Guerlain Master Perfumer

 Can you talk us through this family of fragrances?

 Well, the new fragrance is the latest born from a family which started seven years ago.
 And eight years ago when I was here [in Dubai], our general manager here asked me to meet somebody who said he had two questions to ask, and that it would take ten minutes.
 He said: ‘He’s a great fragrance lover, but he’s not in the business.’
 I said: ‘Okay, two questions and ten minutes won’t hurt’.